-Between 2008 and 2018 the euro depreciated by 19.7 % overall against the United States dollar and by 27.2 % overall against the Swiss franc.
+Between 2009 and 2019 the euro depreciated overall by 1.5% against the pound sterling, 19.7% against the United States dollar and by 26.3% overall against the Swiss franc.

 This article presents an analysis of exchange rates and interest rates; which are some of Eurostat’s most frequently updated statistics.
 It is important to note that practically all of Eurostat’s data in monetary terms are denominated in euro, including statistics for European Union (EU) Member States that are not part of the euro area and data for non-member countries.
 This information is derived by converting from data in national currencies to data in euro (EUR — see currency codes).
 As such, for most of the statistics that are released by Eurostat, it is necessary to bear in mind the possible effect of currency fluctuations when making comparisons across countries for indicators denominated in euro terms, in particular when analysing time series.

-Table 1 shows the annual average exchange rates between the euro and a selection of European currencies, as well as the Chinese renminbi-yuan, the Japanese yen and the United States dollar between 2008 and 2018.
-The development of these exchange rates is also shown in the four different charts that make up Figure 1, where the currencies are grouped together according to the magnitude of their various exchange rates against the euro; note that the exchange rates for currencies of EU Member States that do not use the euro are shown in different shades of blue.
+Table 1 shows the annual average exchange rates between the euro and a selection of European currencies, as well as the Chinese renminbi-yuan, the Japanese yen and the United States dollar, between 2009 and 2019.
+The development of these exchange rates is also shown in the four different charts that make up Figure 1, where the currencies are grouped together according to the magnitude of their various exchange rates against the euro.
+Note that the exchange rates for currencies of EU Member States that do not use the euro are shown in different shades of blue.
 Among these, non-euro area members may fix their exchange rates against the euro as part of the exchange rate mechanism (ERM II) in preparation for joining the euro area and this explains some of the very stable euro exchange rates: Denmark is the only current member of ERM II.

-The overall pattern of bond yields for the EU-28 (weighted) average was that yields were considerably lower in 2018 than they had been in 2013; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt (see Figure 2).
-In the EU-28, bond yields in 2013 (2.94 %) were more than twice as high as in 2018 (1.38 %), with the change for the euro area even greater, as bond yields in 2013 (2.99 %) were nearly three times as high as in 2018 (1.12 %).
-As such, bond yields in the EU-28 fell by 1.56 percentage points between 2013 and 2018, while the corresponding change for the euro area was a fall of 1.87 points.
+The overall pattern of bond yields for the EU-27 (weighted) average was that yields were lower in 2019 than they had been in 2014; the earlier of these two periods was characterised by yields having been relatively high in some of the EU Member States due to issues linked to the financing of their sovereign debt (see Figure 2).
+In the EU-27, bond yields in 2014 (2.21 %) were more than three times as high as in 2019 (0.71 %), with the change for the euro area even greater, as bond yields in 2014 (2.04 %) were 4.6 times as high as in 2019 (0.44 %).
+As such, bond yields in the EU-27 fell by 1.50 percentage points between 2014 and 2019, while the corresponding change for the euro area was a fall of 1.60 points.

-Yields fell by more than 2.00 points in 12 of the 27 EU Member States for which data are available (no data available for Estonia) between 2013 and 2018, and in most of the other cases they fell by 1.00-2.00 points.
-There were four exceptions where bond yields fell by less than 1.00 points: in Czechia, they fell from 2.11 % in 2013 to 1.98 % in 2018; in the United Kingdom they fell from 2.03 % to 1.41 %; in Romania, they fell from 5.41 % to 4.69 %, while in Poland they fell from 4.03 % to 3.20 %.
-The largest reductions (in percentage point terms) in bond yields between 2013 and 2018 were recorded for Greece, Slovenia, Portugal and Cyprus — all four of which were heavily impacted by the global financial and economic crisis — as historically high yields were reduced as the economic and financial situation stabilised.
+Yields fell by more than 2.00 percentage points in 11 of the 26 EU Member States for which data are available (no data available for Estonia) between 2014 and 2019, and in most of the other cases they fell by 0.90-2.00 points.
+There were two exceptions where bond yields fell by less than 0.90 points: in Czechia, they fell marginally from 1.58 % in 2014 to 1.55 % in 2019; in Romania, they increased marginally from 4.49 % to 4.54 %.
+The largest reductions (in percentage point terms) in bond yields between 2014 and 2019 were recorded for Cyprus and Greece — both of which were heavily impacted by the global financial and economic crisis and subsequent sovereign debt crisis — as historically high yields were reduced as the economic and financial situation stabilised.

 Eurostat publishes a number of different data sets concerning exchange rates.
 Two main data sets can be distinguished, with statistics on: